Toronto Maple Leafs vs. New Jersey Devils - Preview, Projected Lines & TV Broadcast Info

 #40 Akira Schmid

-Injured: Jack Hughes, Dougie Hamilton, Nathan Bastian, Kurtis MacDermid, Curtis Lazar, Kaapo Kahkonen
+Injured: Jack Hughes, Tomas Nosek, Dougie Hamilton, Nathan Bastian, Curtis Lazar, Kaapo Kahkonen